PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Where You DON'T Need Lake Permits:

-• Fish & Wildlife area lakes
+• Fish and Wildlife area lakes

-• Private lakes
+• Privately owned lakes

 • Municipal park lakes